It was a long and rainy night. I plunged into a melancholy mood, in a desperate need for novelty, arcane knowledge, and literary inspiration.

 Will Audible work on Kindle?
 Which Kindle?

 Does Audible work on Google Home?
-How about Apple Watch?
+How about the Apple Watch?
 How about Alexa?

-You can listen on Google Home both on Android and iOS.
+- Google Home: You can listen through Google Home both on Android and iOS.
 You just need to pair Google Home with your mobile device via Bluetooth.
 And voila!

 Where can you find your credits?

-You will see them in the upper right corner of the menu on the desktop site, and in the upper right corner of the mobile screen.
+You will see them in the upper right corner of the menu on the desktop site and in the upper right corner of the mobile screen.
+Here’s how it looks:

 Not really.
 The app is built for you to listen to stuff from the Audible platform.